Siegried81/immo-eliza-deployment/README.md

 - RMSE
 - MAPE
 - Bias direction (over/under-estimation)
-- The 3 worst individual prediction errors (it was the same results for 10)
+- The worst individual prediction errors (the top 3 and top 10 worst cases point to the same ultra-luxury outliers, so only the top 3 are reported)

 Useful for spotting where the model struggles the most.